crymscom/srganalytics-ios/README.md

   * `libextobjc.framework`: A utility framework

 For more information about Carthage and its use, refer to the [official documentation](https://github.com/Carthage/Carthage).

-### Remark

-The `--no-use-binaries` carthage update flag is required to prevent using pre-built Mantle binaries which lack bitcode support.
-This should hopefully be fixed in the future.

 ## Usage